 Skip to content

-This page is the message-level reference for @execbox/protocol.
+This page is the message-level reference for @execbox/core/protocol.

 The protocol exists so a trusted host can run guest JavaScript behind a message boundary without serializing host closures into the runtime.